10 key points to making the right CMS platform decision

 4. How will search engines deal with the platform?

-No matter how well your content management platform performs or what functionality it delivers for your business, if you’re not well placed on search engines you might as well save your money.
-Yes, your content is important to how your website ranks in search engines; however you need the flexibility to control the search engine optimisation within your platform.
+No matter how well your content management platform performs or what functionality it delivers for your business if you’re not well placed on search engines you might as well save your money.
+Yes, your content is important to how your website ranks in search engines; however, you need the flexibility to control the search engine optimization within your platform.
 The process is iterative and requires a simple way in which you can make changes and measure the results.

 5. Why do I need to modify the system code?

 “So do I get access to the code”, is a strange question coming from someone who isn’t a developer.
 In my experience, if you need to change the code of your platform then it’s not the right platform for your business.
 Platforms today should make their platforms ‘open’ for external integration – note this is different to an open source platform.
 Should the end customer need to change the code?
 No. However, should there be the ability to control the display layer?
 Most definitely yes.

 In the future, the system code of content management platforms will be upgraded by professionals without the need for the end user to do anything.
 The paradigm of upgrading your platform will be a thing of the past, new features will become available for use as they are developed and the need to “rebuild or “upgrade” will be gone.

 In my 25 years of IT industry experience, the one constant has been the rate of IT change.
 Just when you think there can’t be anything new, the next amazing breakthrough comes along and disrupts the previous norm.
 The same applies to your content management platform, the rate of change of the internet is moving much faster than it was 5 years ago, so the concept of ‘set and forget is over’.

 You need to see the innovation happen quickly and not be required to make major upgrades to implement those changes.
 Innovation should happen regularly and in small increments, allowing you to trial the updates and use them if the requirement is there.

 7. Someone else takes care of the hosting